Back to Home

 Seattle, WA

-In parallel to interviews and field visits, I conducted a competitive analysis of existing table tennis gear recommendation experiences—primarily forums, e-commerce sites, and YouTube reviews.
+I also conducted a competitive analysis of existing table tennis gear recommendation experiences—primarily forums, e-commerce sites, and YouTube reviews.

 Across these sources, a few consistent pain points emerged: